 David Monaghan

-David Monaghan is a journalist, critic, editor and radio host who writes about arts, culture, Film, tech, and LGBTQ+ and community issues for HeadStuff, GCN, Dublin Inquirer, Business & Finance, and others.
+David Monaghan is a journalist, critic, editor and radio host who writes about arts, culture, Film, tech, mental health, and LGBTQ+ and community issues for HeadStuff, GCN, Dublin Inquirer, Business & FinanceIrish Independent and others.

 David is also a frequent writer of short fiction and has been published in the literary journal Storgy.
-He is also one third of the queer theatre collective 'Rock Bottom Saloon'.
-The group's inaugural production, Clyde Inside, will debut at the Scene + Heard Festival of New Work on February 20 and 21, 2024.
+They are also one third of the queer theatre collective 'Rock Bottom Saloon'.
+The group's inaugural production, Clyde Inside, debuted at the Scene + Heard Festival of New Work in February 2024.
+Their next production, Mr. Nibbles Has Had Enough! will debut at Scene + Heard 2025, alongside a psychological sci-fi thriller co-written by David and Fionn Cleary entitled I Wouldn't Mind Control.

-In all of his work, he is driven by a passion for storytelling and uplifting marginalised voices.
+In all of their work, they are driven by a passion for storytelling and uplifting marginalised voices.

-Hover over the 'home' tab above to read some of his writing, or simply scroll below!
+Hover over the 'home' tab above to read some of their writing, or simply scroll below!

 "Kindness is something that is seen and makes an impact on people" - An interview with Golden Globe winner Gabriel Byrne